Tokyo Weather in March: Cherry Blossom Timing, Wearing & Travel Tips

 The mid to late afternoon (2:00–5:30 pm)

 This period is a great time to enjoy the outdoors, particularly on sunny days.
-During this period, the weather in Tokyo in March is often mild and pleasant, making it ideal for visiting parks, going on riverside walks, and viewing the early cherry blossoms towards the end of the month.
+During this period, Tokyo's weather in March is often mild and pleasant, making it ideal for visiting parks, going on riverside walks, and viewing the early cherry blossoms towards the end of the month.
 Although direct sunlight can feel warm, shaded areas and breezes may still be cool, so it is useful to have a light outer layer.

 Rainbow Bridge glows over Tokyo Bay at sunset, marking a calm end to a March day.